 How do Heated Driveways Work?

-What is the technology behind a heated driveway?
-Automated driveway heating systems are composed of three main items: the heating element, the controller, and the activation device.
-The heating element can be either an electric resistance cable or PEX hot water tubing (for hydronic systems).
+Heated driveway systems from Warmzone are fully automated.
+These automated driveway heating systems consist of three main components: the heating element, a master controller, and the sensor, also known as the activation device.
+The heating element can be either an electric resistance cable or heating element or PEX hot water tubing which is used for hydronic systems.
 Both the electric and hydronic heating elements can be installed in just about any type of medium.
-The simplest application for installation is under brick or stone pavers and in new concrete.
-Asphalt can also be used, but the installation methods call for more care and labor to avoid injurious contact to the cable because of the asphalt's temperature and abrasive nature during the paving process.
-Warmzone ClearZone heat cable is the premier snow melting cable, and the only heat cable capable of withstanding the extreme temperatures of fresh asphalt installation.
+The simplest and most common applications for radiant snow melting systems are brick or stone pavers and concrete.
+Snow melting systems are also installed in asphalt.
+The methods for installing radiant heat in asphalt call for more care to avoid damaging the heat cable.
+Warmzone ClearZone heat cable is designed to withstand the hot asphalt temperature as well as the stressful compacting process; however, because of the abrasive nature of the paving process, greater care must be taken during installation.
+ClearZone cable is the premier snow melting cable, and one of the few radiant heat cables capable of withstanding the extreme temperatures of fresh asphalt installation.

-Heated driveway systems are controlled by either a wall-mounted control box for electric systems or a small mechanical room to house a boiler, pump, manifold, etc., for hydronic systems.
-Both types of systems use manual and/or automatic activation devices.
-Available automatic sensors include aerial-mounted or pavement-mounted snow switches.
-These sensors activate the system when there is moisture present and the temperature is below a set point (usually 39 degrees).
-Most systems also include a manual timer to preheat an area before a large storm to curb snow and ice accumulation.
+A master control unit is used to control the heated driveway system.
+The controller can be either a wall-mounted control box for electric systems or a small mechanical room to house a boiler, pump, manifold, etc., for hydronic systems.
+Manual and/or automatic activation devices (snow sensors) are used to trigger the systems.
+Aerial-mounted or pavement-mounted snow sensors are available to activate the system.
+Residential heated driveway systems typically utilize the aerial mounted snow sensor.
+Both types of automatic activation devices signal the controller when there is moisture present and the temperature is below a set point (usually 39 degrees).
+Most snow melting systems also include a manual timer to melt snow drifts that may have formed due to wind or to preheat an area before a large storm to prevent snow and ice accumulation.

 Who Installs Radiant Heated Driveways?